 Kun Iam Temple in Coloane is quite small but is actually one of the oldest temples in Coloane.
 The oldest is the Temple of Tin Hau of Coloane.
 Kun Iam Temple was built in the 5th year of Jiaqing Reign (in 1880), in the 19th year of Daoguang Reign.

 has an extensive network of well-maintained hiking trails.
 Trail maps are available at the information booth at the entrance to Seac Pai Van Park and at the trailheads.
 The trails are accessible from Seac Pai Van Park, from the various roadside picnic parks on the island, and from both Cheoc Van and Hac Sa beaches.
-It is also possible to join the main Coloane Trail, which circles the island at a height of about 100 metres above sea level, from various points on Coloane Peak.
+It is also possible to join the main Coloane Trail, which circles the island at a height of about 100 meters above sea level, from various points on Coloane Peak.
 The main trailhead is on the Estrada do Alto de Coloane, near the Recreational Fishing Zone.

 If you are into karting, then the Macau Karting Track in Coloane is the place to go.
 It has floodlights, a choice of seven different circuits, and paddocks for more than 200 karts.
 You can visit Entertainment for more details.